sunnyeyez123/python_hangman/README.md

 An elevated game of hangman built in python

 ## How to play
 Start by choosing a game mode.
 In either mode you'll need to complete the word or phrase by submitting one letter at a time.
-You can only guess incorrectly 6 time before the game ends.
+You'll have 6 chances to guess incorrectly before the game ends.

+If you think you know the answer you can type 'solve' to try to guess the full word or phrase.
+If you guess incorrectly you lose.

 After you win or lose you'll have the option to play again.
+The game keeps track of wins and losses until you quit the game.
+Before you exit you'll see a summary of how many games you played and your win percentage.

 ## Game Modes